 Pacemakers are also used to treat the following:

-Heart failure.
-This device is called cardiac resynchronization therapy (CRT) or biventricular pacing.
+- Heart failure.
+This type of treatment is called cardiac resynchronization therapy (CRT) or biventricular pacing.

 As a psychologist who has counseled heart patients for more than 30 years, Wayne Sotile, PhD, knows exactly how much they worry about sex after a heart attack.
 "And if they're not anxious, believe me, their partner is anxious," he says.
 Couples worry about triggering a second heart attack, or even that a patient could die in the bedroom.
 But Sotile and cardiologists tell WebMD that sex isn't nearly as risky as many patients believe.
 With a touch of reassurance, heart patients can once...